Jane Weinberger: Marriage

 The couple married three weeks later, once the ship had disembarked in Australia.
-The wedding took place in Sydney, Australia, in 1942.
+The wedding took place in Sydney, in 1942.
 They did not live together until the end of World War II.
 They moved to San Francisco, Caspar Weinberger's hometown, after the war.

 Career

 Caspar Weinberger initially worked for a San Francisco law firm.
 His wife persuaded him to run for political office and worked as his first campaign manager.
 He was elected to the California State Assembly in 1952, where he represented a San Francisco area constituency for the next six years.
 She remained actively engaged in his political campaigns.

 Weinberger's career continued to rise during the Nixon and Reagan administrations.
 Jane Weinberger moved to Washington D.C. at the start of the Nixon presidency, when her husband was appointed as head of the Federal Trade Commission.
 He later became the director of the Office of Management and Budget under Nixon, and as Secretary of Health, Education, and Welfare under both Nixon and President Gerald Ford.
 Caspar Weinberger later became the Secretary of Defense under Ronald Reagan for most of his two terms in office.
 He resigned as Defense Secretary in 1987 when Jane was diagnosed with several serious medical conditions, including cancer, which she survived.